X

 diversity

-We define diversity broadly to include several aspects of human differences that contribute to the intellectual discourse and inclusive environment at the University of Memphis School of Law.
+At Memphis Law, we are committed to access, inclusion and academic success for all students.
+We welcome students with a variety of diverse backgrounds and perspectives that contribute to the intellectual discourse and inclusive environment at the University of Memphis School of Law.

-Our access initiatives and recruiting efforts work to promote prospective students from historically underrepresented populations have access to information regarding the legal profession, the law school admission process, and financial aid opportunities.
+Our access initiatives provide prospective students from historically underrepresented populations with access to information regarding the legal profession, the law school admission process, and financial aid opportunities.

-• Tennessee Institute for Pre-Law (TIP) Admissions by Performance Program;
+• Tennessee Institute for Pre-Law (TIP) Program, an admission by performance program

 • Law Day, Street Law, & Youth Advocacy Camps

-• Summer Trial & Advocacy Institute for high school students
+• Summer Trial & Advocacy Institute (STAI) for high school students

 Scholarships